themanyone/crap/README.md

 **Includes.** Like C, Crap programs `#include <stdio.h>` if they want to print to, or read from, consoles or files in a standard way.
 See `test2.crap` for a demo that uses `asprintf.h` for string and array manipulation.
-Tinycc supports c11 _Generic() types, so include `print.h` for a type-aware print function.
+TinyCC supports c11 _Generic() types, so include `print.h` for a type-aware print function.
 If the include is useful, copy it to `/usr/local/include`